AniketHans/golang/Notes2.md

    ```

    - Here, we defined an interface named bot, with a function `getGreetings() string` init.
-   - Both the types englishBot and spanishBot has the function `getGreetings() string` associated with them as getGreetings() has both as the recievers.
+   - Both the types englishBot and spanishBot has the function `getGreetings() string` associated with them as getGreetings() has both as the receivers.
    - printGreetings() accept an argument of type bot.
 Since, englishBot and spanishBot has a function with signature `getGreetings() string`, hence both became the members of bot.
 Thus, printGreetings() can accept both eb and sb as arguments.
    - In simple words:-
      - The program has a type, bot which is an interface